steemit/smt-whitepaper/smt-manual/manual.md

 managed by manually transferring some founder account's distribution to buyers' Steem accounts in proportion to their non-STEEM contribution.

-### Inflation Parameters
+### Emission Parameters

-Creation of SMT after launch is called *inflation*.
+Creation of SMT after launch is called *emissions*.

-Inflation is the means by which the SMT rewards contributors for the value they provide.
+Emissions is the means by which the SMT rewards contributors for the value they provide.

-Inflation events use the following data structure:
+Emissions events use the following data structure:

 ```
-struct smt_inflation_unit
+struct smt_emission_unit
 {
    flat_map< account_name_type, uint16_t > token_unit;
 };

 // Event:  Support issuing tokens to target at time
-struct token_inflation_event
+struct smt_token_emission_action
 {
-   timestamp           schedule_time;
-   smt_inflation_unit  unit;
-   uint32_t            num_units;
+   account_name_type                        control_account;
+   asset_symbol_type                        symbol;
+   time_point_sec                           emission_time;
+   flat_map< unit_target_type, share_type > emissions;

+   extensions_type                          extensions;
 };
 ```

-This event prints `num_units` units of the SMT token.
+This event prints the SMT according to the routing table `emissions`.

-#### Possible inflation target
+#### Possible emissions target

-The target is the entity to which the inflation is directed.
+The target is the entity to which the emissions are directed.
 The target may be a normal Steem account controlled by an individual founder, or a multi-signature secured account comprised of several founders.

 In addition, several special targets are possible representing trustless functions provided by the blockchain itself:

-- Rewards.
-A special destination representing the tokens posting / voting rewards.
+- `$rewards`: A special destination representing the tokens posting / voting rewards.
-- Vesting.
-A special destination representing the tokens backing vested tokens.
+- `$vesting`: A special destination representing the tokens backing vested tokens.
-- Market Maker.
-A special destination to seed the market maker with tokens.
+- `$market_maker`: A special destination to seed the market maker with tokens.

 #### Event sequences

-Traditionally blockchains compute inflation on a per-block basis, as block production rewards are the main (often, only) means of inflation.
+Traditionally blockchains compute emissions on a per-block basis, as block production rewards are the main (often, only) means of emissions.

-However, there is no good reason to couple inflation to block production for SMTs.
+However, there is no good reason to couple emissions to block production for SMTs.
 In fact, SMTs have no block rewards, since they have no blocks (the underlying functionality of block production being supplied by the Steem witnesses, who are rewarded with STEEM).

-Repeating inflation at regular intervals can be enabled by adding `interval_seconds` and `interval_count` to the `token_inflation_event` data structure.
-The result is a new data structure called `token_inflation_event_seq_v1`:
+Repeating emissions at regular intervals can be enabled by adding `interval_seconds` and `interval_count` to the `token_emission_event` data structure.
+The result is a new data structure called `token_emission_event_seq_v1`:

 ```
 // Event seq v1:  Support repeatedly issuing tokens to target at time
-struct token_inflation_event_seq_v1
+struct token_emissions_event_seq_v1
 {
-   timestamp           schedule_time;
+   time_point_sec      schedule_time;
-   smt_inflation_unit  unit;
+   smt_emissions_unit  unit;
    asset               new_smt;

    int32_t             interval_seconds;